mvolkmann/blog/src/swift/SwiftUI.md

     var body: some View {
         NavigationView {
             VStack {
+                // This is the older approach that provides more control
+                // over what happens when a row is deleted or moved.
+                /*
                 List {
                     // A nested ForEach is required in order to
                     // enable swipe to delete/move.